 If we have been unable to offer you an appointment and you need to see someone quickly, ask our reception staff about an appointment at a healthcare hub instead.
 You can also book the appointment yourself by calling NHS 111.

 Appointments can be booked in advance via NHS 111.

 You can find more information on the following page: https://www.leicestercityccg.nhs.uk/find-a-service/healthcare-hubs-2/

 For more information download the Health Hub leaflet

 NHS 111 is available to all our patients 24 hours a day, 365 days a year.
 Calls are free from landlines and mobile phones - just dial 111.
 This service will:

-- you should dial 111 if you need medical advice when the surgery is closed.
+- Give medical advice or information when the surgery is closed

 You can call 111 when you need medical help fast but it's not a 999 emergency.
 When you call 111, a trained advisor will ask you questions to find out what's wrong, give you medical advice and direct you to someone who can help you, like an out-of-hours doctor or a community nurse.

 NHS 111 uses Type Talk for people who are hard of hearing, and has interpreters available for callers who do not speak English.

 You can call 111 from anywhere in England.